masc-ucsc/livehd/docs/projects.md

 Main features:

-* Bridge between high level FIRRTL and LGraph using LNAST (to/from FIRRTL translation)
+* Bridge between high level FIRRTL and Lgraph using LNAST (to/from FIRRTL translation)
 * Ideally handle "high level FIRRTL" Then, we can read out of CHISEL.
 * Benchmark is rocketchip and BOOM
 * How to handle annotations? (unclear at the moment if we need this)